miroslavpejic85/mirotalk/README.md

 </details>

 <details>
-<summary>Https</summary>
+<summary>Ngrok - Https</summary>

 <br/>

-You can start videoconferencing directly from your Local PC, and be reachable from any device outside your network, simply using a service like [ngrok](https://ngrok.com/) by editing the [Ngrok part](https://github.com/miroslavpejic85/mirotalk/blob/master/.env.template#L1) on `.env` file, or expose it directly on [HTTPS](app/ssl/README.md)
+You can start videoconferencing directly from your Local PC, and be reachable from any device outside your network, simply by following [these documentation](docs/ngrok.md), or expose it directly on [HTTPS](app/ssl/README.md)

 </details>